Kenmare Resources

-Kenmare Resources plc is a publicly traded mining company headquartered in Dublin, Republic of Ireland.
+Kenmare Resources plc is a publicly traded mining company headquartered in Dublin, Ireland.
 Its primary listing is on the London Stock Exchange and it has a secondary listing on Euronext Dublin (LSE and ISE ticker: KMR).
 Kenmare is one of the world's largest mineral sands producers and the Company owns and operates the Moma Titanium Minerals Mine.
 Moma is one of the world's largest titanium minerals deposits, located 160 km from the city of Nampula in Mozambique.

 Kenmare is the world's fourth largest producer of titanium feedstocks (ilmenite and rutile), which are primarily used to make titanium dioxide (Ti0_{2}) pigment.
 Ti0_{2} pigment impart whiteness and opacity in the manufacture of paper, paint and plastics.
 The company is responsible for 8% of global supply of titanium feedstocks at current production levels.